Funding Guidelines

 Partners for Health Foundation is a community-based organization that works toward a vision of thriving communities ensuring health for all.
 Partners for Health invests in programs, policies and organizations that lead to healthy communities and increased opportunities to thrive.
 We know that everyone prospers when the needs of those who experience health inequities are recognized and supported.
 Through partnering with community organizations, we strive to advance health equity through learning, grantmaking and advocacy.

-Using a modified version of the social-ecological model as our compass (see figure below), we seek to address the factors that influence health, from the individual level to the policy level
+We seek to address the factors that influence health, from the individual level to the policy level.

 Types of Grantmaking

-Partners for Health Foundation provides funding to organizations and communities in three ways.
+Partners for Health Foundation provides funding to organizations and communities in two ways.

 Eligibility Requirements

-• Geographic Location: Eligible organizations provide direct service to one or more of the following 15 communities: Bloomfield, Caldwell, Cedar Grove, Clifton, Essex Fells, Fairfield, Glen Ridge, Little Falls, Montclair, North Caldwell, Nutley, Roseland, Verona, West Caldwell and West Orange.
+• Geographic Location: Eligible organizations that serve one or more of the following 15 communities: Bloomfield, Caldwell, Cedar Grove, Clifton, Essex Fells, Fairfield, Glen Ridge, Little Falls, Montclair, North Caldwell, Nutley, Roseland, Verona, West Caldwell and West Orange.
+Statewide organizations that support local coalitions or advocate for statewide policy change to advance health equity and social justice may also be eligible for funding.

-• working to improve how services are provided, based on feedback from constituents served (i.e., viewing issues at their source through a systems-perspective or social determinants of health)
+• Working to improve how services are provided, based on feedback from constituents served (i.e., viewing issues at their source through a systems-perspective, or through a social determinant of health lens)

-• collaborate with others to strengthen service provision, alleviate gaps in services, and leverage dollar and other resources
+• Collaborate with others to strengthen service provision, alleviate gaps in services, and leverage dollars and other resources

 Review Criteria

-Partners for Health staff and Trustees will use a set of criteria to review all applications in alignment with the core components of Partners for Health values:
+Partners for Health staff and Trustees will use a set of criteria to review all proposals in alignment with the core components of Partners for Health values:

-b) upstream perspective (i.e., viewing issues at their source through a systems-perspective or social determinants of health),
+b) Upstream perspective (i.e., viewing issues at their source through a systems-perspective or a social determinants of health lens)

 The review criteria may include the following items.